kyma-project/website/content/blog-posts/2021-04-22-release-notes-1.22/index.md

 ### Option to deploy a specific Kyma branch

-Starting from this release, you can use the `kyma alpha deploy` command to specify any branch as a source to install or update Kyma.
-As before, you can choose the `main` branch, but now you can also deploy Kyma from any other branch of the official Kyma repository.
+Starting from this release, you can use the `kyma alpha deploy` command to specify any branch of the official Kyma repository as a source to install or update Kyma.
 You can find more details in the [CLI documentation](https://kyma-project.io/docs/cli/commands/#kyma-alpha-deploy-kyma-alpha-deploy).

 ## Other